marknagelberg/search-relevance/readme.md

 Add and test features (see below)
 Add comments to your code (so other can undersetand and also so you can understand - your code borrows a lot from others)
+Figure out what CountVectorizer does and see if there would be better alternatives Adjust cross validation so it always includes a proportionate number of each query

 Feature ideas:
 Median or mean rating in training for that particular query, across all titles and descriptions